OctopusDeploy/People/Support.md

 - The feedback I give in performance reviews is rarely a surprise because it summarises the timely, actionable, and helpful feedback my teammate has been receiving.
 - I am a positive contributor to how we approach people and culture in the Application Support team, including hiring, performance reviews, culture fit, salary reviews, and how we pay.

-The Senior Application Support Manager encompasses everything in the Support manager role, with added confidence and ability to execute.
+The Senior DevOps Support Manager encompasses everything in the Support manager role, with added confidence and ability to execute.
 Rather than re-writing the same PD, I have extracted two examples below to highlight the differing expectations between the roles.

 - I proactively recognise dysfunction in my team and work effectively to resolve it in a timely manner.
 - I help form team strategy with the VP of Support, actively working to execute on wider company goals.